Sidney Sussex Boat Club: History

-In May Bumps, Sidney saw success most recently in 2014 and 2017.
-In 2014, the 2nd Men's VIII, racing in the fifth division - starting in third place on day one - won blades despite rowing over on the first day.
+In the May Bumps, Sidney saw success most recently in 2014 and 2017.
+In 2014, the 2nd men's VIII, racing in the fifth division – starting in third place on day one – won blades despite rowing over on the first day.
 This was done by bumping up on the second day, then on the third day rising four positions, bumping up into first place in the fifth division, then rowing again as the sandwich boat in the fourth division, where they overbumped Trinity First and Third IV.
 On the fourth day, Sidney bumped up again, securing their blades.

-In 2017, the 1st Men's VIII, racing in the second division - having only just returned from the third division a year earlier - won their oars by bumping up each day.
+In 2017, the 1st Men's VIII, racing in the second division – having only just returned from the third division a year earlier – won their oars by bumping up each day.
 Sidney caught Pembroke II on day one, Clare II on day two, Darwin on day three, and First and Third Trinity II on the final day.
 By winning their blades for the first time in many years, Sidney Sussex not only surpassed crews which had become longstanding rivals (Clare II in particular), but also rose above a fellow first boat for the first time in many years.
 Whereas previously only the Clare Hall and the Anglia Ruskin University first boats lay below them, Darwin now joined their ranks.

 In Lent Bumps, the 1st Men's VIII most recently won blades in 2010, while the 2nd Men's VIII won blades in 2016 and 2025.